33 Ways to Lose 3 Inches—Fast!

 CRACK AN EGG

 Want your metabolism stoked all day long?
 Of course, you do—and making it happen is as easy as sitting down to a protein-rich breakfast.
-In a recent study of 21, half were fed a breakfast of bagels while half ate eggs.
+In a study in Nutrition Research, half of the participants were fed a breakfast of bagels while half ate eggs.
 The egg group was observed to have a lower response to ghrelin (the "hunger hormone") were less hungry three hours later and consumed fewer calories for the next 24 hours!
 Bonus: Egg yolks contain choline, a nutrient with powerful fat-burning properties

 Oysters are one of the best food sources of zinc, a mineral that works with the hormone leptin to regulate appetite.
 Research shows that overweight people tend to have higher levels of leptin and lower levels of zinc than slimmer folk.
-A study published in the journal Life Sciences found that taking zinc supplements could increase leptin production in obese men by 142 percent!
-A half-dozen oysters only have 43 calories but provides 21 percent of your RDA of iron—deficiencies of which have been linked to a significant increase in fat gene expression.
+A study published in the Journal of Physiological Sciences found that taking zinc supplements could increase leptin production.
+A half-dozen oysters only have 43 calories but provide 21 percent of your RDA of iron—deficiencies of which have been linked to a significant increase in fat gene expression.

 EAT A HANDFUL OF WALNUTS AS YOUR GO-TO SNACK